testdouble/test_data/README.md

 end
 ```

-What this will do is complicated and counter-intuitive,
+What this will do is complicated and counter-intuitive, but also fast and
-but fast and reliable: `TestData.truncate` will first ensure that your
+reliable: [TestData.truncate](#testdatatruncate) will first ensure that your
 `test_data` database is loaded inside a transaction, then will truncate that
-data (see the `truncate_these_test_data_tables` config option if it doesn't just
+data (set the `truncate_these_test_data_tables` [config option](#testdataconfig)
-work), and will finally create _yet another_ transaction save point named
+if necessary), and will finally create _yet another_ transaction save point
-`:after_data_truncate`.
-From that point onward, your test is free to create all
+named `:after_data_truncate`.
+From that point onward, your test is free to
-the factories it needs without fear of colliding with whatever you've got stored
+create all the factories it needs without fear of colliding with whatever you've
-in your `test_data` tables.
+got stored in your `test_data` tables.

+_[Why does this approach potentially load all the `test_data` data only to
+immediately truncate it?
+Because it's actually much faster to truncate a large
+data load in a live transaction, rollback the truncation, and then re-truncate
+the data for a subsequent test than it would be to rollback the large data load
+itself and re-load it for a subsequent test.
+It's silly but it works.]_

 Hopefully one of these approaches, or some combination of them will get your
-test suite passing after you've introduced `test_data` to it.
+test suite passing after you've introduced `test_data`.

 #### Separating your `test_data` and factory tests